ISSUIUC/ISS_SILSIM/README.md

 - The code style being used is defined in `.clang-format`.
 It currently follows Google's C++ style guide exactly.
 - Changing/tweaking the style guide is always option!
 If you have ideas, reach out!

-## Feature ToDo List

-- [x] Incorporate sensors into Rocket object
-	- [x] Create a list of sensors
-	- [x] Enumerate sensors and update their data
-	- [x] Add noise and bias injection
-- [ ] Create a "FlightSoftware" class that encapsulates flight software being tested.
-	- [ ] Could have containers that sort-of emulate threads
-	- [ ] Some sort of way of injecting faults or halting threads would be cool
-- [ ] Utilize an XML parsing library to take in OpenRocket design files (.ork)
-	- [ ] Choose one of many libraries; RapidXML, pugiXML, etc..
-	- [ ] Implement a constructor for Rocket class that'll take a .ork file
-- [ ] Create an "Atmosphere" class that governs air pressure/density properties
-	- [ ] Parameters could vary by altitude
-	- [ ] How to propogate atmospheric variables to other classes?
-	- [ ] Use existing atmospheric databases and interpolate
-	- [ ] How to model wind???
-- [ ] Look into a better method of trajectory visualtization
-	- [ ] Possibly PyBullet?
-- [ ] Add graphical arrows in simulation playback to illustrate in-flight forces
-- [ ] Make a logging library that is modular and accepts data from configurable sources
-	- [ ] Decide on mechanism and architecture of logging system
-		- Single file or multiple files?
-		- Human readable format? - need a parser if not human readable
-	- [ ] Implement a LogAggregator class that collects logs from all sources
-	- [ ] Implement a LogSource class that supplies LogAggregator with data
-	- [ ] Perhaps some phython to parse the logged data?

-## Improvements/Fixes ToDo List

-- [ ] Added functions to Barometer sensor class to either read altitude or air pressure of various units
-- [x] Added documentation for MacOS users